kevgo/text-runner/textrun-workspace/README.md

 ## existing-file

 The <b type="action/name-full">workspace/existing-file</b> action verifies that a file with the given name exists.
-As an example, assuming a file
+As an example, assuming the workspace contains a file
 <em type="workspace/empty-file">hello.txt</em>, we can verify it's existence via
 this action: